ckc9759/Great-Learning/Introduction to ethical hacking/Notes_day3.md

 Eg of Client side vuln - CSS, XSS.
-` A CSS Injection vulnerability involves the ability to inject arbitrary CSS code in the context of a trusted web site which is rendered inside a victim's browser.`
+(Cross site scripting) ` A CSS Injection vulnerability involves the ability to inject arbitrary CSS code in the context of a trusted web site which is rendered inside a victim's browser.`
 Server side vuln - SQL injection, PHP injection.